craftheon/abacus/README.md

 # Abacus 🧮
 Abacus is an innovative and intuitive investment portfolio management software designed for discerning investors seeking balance, clarity, and performance.
-Tailored to provide a seamless user experience, PortFolioZen combines advanced analytical tools with a serene interface, enabling users to achieve financial harmony. is an innovative and intuitive investment portfolio management software designed for discerning investors seeking balance.
+Tailored to provide a seamless user experience, Abacus combines advanced analytical tools with a serene interface, enabling users to achieve financial harmony. is an innovative and intuitive investment portfolio management software designed for discerning investors seeking balance.

 ## Features
 - Comprehensive Portfolio Tracking: Monitor your investments across multiple asset classes with real-time updates and detailed performance metrics.